-A formidable new entry in the streaming service landscape has arrived in the form of HBO Max, a premium offering from the Warner-owned media giant.
+HBO Max is the premium streaming service from the Warner-owned media giant.
 For $14.99 a month, subscribers can choose from a vast library of movies and television shows to satisfy every taste, from action to drama to comedy.
-If you’ve already made your way through the Police Academy series—all seven films are there—take a look at some of the best movies currently available on the service.
+If you’ve already made your way through their superhero slate and simultaneous day-and-date theatrical releases, take a look at some of the best movies currently available on the service.